nyu-pl-fa18/class11/README.md

 ### Singleton and Companion Objects

 It is often useful to declare factory methods that simplify the construction of objects, which involve complex initialization code.

-Scala does not support static methods as they violate the philosophy of object-oriented programming.
-Instead, it provides *singleton objects*.
-Singleton objects are declared just like classes, but using the keyword `object` instead of `class`.
-There exists exactly one instance of each `object`, which is automatically created from the `object` declaration when the program is started.
-Hence, unlike class declarations, object declarations cannot have parameter lists.

-An object whose name coincides with the name of another class `C` is called the *companion object* of `C`.
+A good place to declare such factory methods is the class' *companion object*.
+The companion object of a class `C` is the singleton object of the same name.
 Companion objects have access to all private members of instances of `C`.
 Consequently, a method or field that is defined in the companion object is conceptually equivalent to a static method/field of `C` in Java: